|

 user.

-To this end, I'm particularly interested in exploring how the mathematical toolkits we use to
+longer-term bets exploring how the mathematical toolkits we use to understand and structure programs

-types and category theory ‒ can
+types and category theory) could

 Email /